THE 2O25 14ER FEST

 MEET-UP LOCATION: Vendor Village

-Awards will take place on the Main Stage in Vendor Village.
-Top 3 male and top 3 female finishers will be awarded.
-Raffles will also take place based upon bib number.
+Awards will take place at the race finish line in Vendor Village.
+Top 3 male and top 3 female finishers for both races will be awarded.

 HIKING